kottz/D7039E/meetings/29_sep.md

 Seminar review and plan for next week.

 ## What feedback did the teachers give
-    - Block diagram of what i sended
+    - Block diagram of what is sent
     - Picture of base or model
     - What is being send between Arrowhead to robot